Zolof the Rock & Roll Destroyer (album)

-Zolof the Rock & Roll Destroyer is the eponymous debut album by pop rock band Zolof the Rock & Roll Destroyer.
-It was originally released by Break Even Records / Wonka Vision, but was later re-issued by Law of Inertia / Reignition Records.
+Zolof the Rock & Roll Destroyer is the debut album by pop rock band Zolof the Rock & Roll Destroyer.
+It was originally released by Break Even Records / Wonka Vision, but was later reissued by Law of Inertia / Reignition Records on August 10, 2004.
 The songs feature Anthony Green on vocals.
 Several of the tracks were re-recorded for their follow up album, Jalopy Go Far.